 - A comma is placed at the end.

-- You do not have to include all contributors.
+- Aside from translators and editors, you do not have to include all contributors.

-Note that the description starts with a capital letter if it follows directly after the title of the source.
+Note that the descriptor starts with a capital letter if it follows directly after the title of the source.

 adapted by Harry Saint-Martin,